Love and Information Opens Theater’s 100th Season

 Since then, Cornish has pioneered a number of innovations, starting with a touring company to bring theater to communities outside of Seattle in the 1920s, continuing with the first coast-to-coast radio broadcast by a school in the 1930s (an original play written and performed by Theater students and assisted by a young Chet Huntley), the establishment of an independent Performance Production department in 1983, and progressing to the 21st century when Theater students demonstrated how Microsoft’s HoloLens could be used by entertainment in the 2016 BFA Exhibition.

-Notable Theater alumni include Academy Award-winning actress Beatrice Straight, actor Brendan Fraser ’90 and actor Riley Shanahan '15 who will play Cliff Steele/Robotman in the new TV series “Doom Patrol” (believed to be the first time two Cornish trained actors play same character in a TV series), cabaret star Lady Rizo, drag performer and winner of the fifth season of “RuPaul's Drag Race” Jinkx Monsoon, playwright/performer Ramiz Monsef (a fourth generation Cornish alumnus), Broadway performer Don Darryl Rivera, television character actor C.S.
+Notable Theater alumni include Academy Award-winning actress Beatrice Straight, actor Brendan Fraser ’90, and actor Riley Shanahan ’15 who will play Cliff Steele/Robotman in the new TV series “Doom Patrol” (believed to be the first time two Cornish trained actors play the same character in a TV series), cabaret star Lady Rizo, drag performer and winner of the fifth season of “RuPaul’s Drag Race” Jinkx Monsoon, playwright/performer Ramiz Monsef (a fourth-generation Cornish alumnus), Broadway performer Don Darryl Rivera, television character actor C.S.
 Lee, performer Sarah Porkalob, Netflix series writer Joshua Conkel (“Sabrina” and “Series of Unfortunate Events”) and many more.

 Fall 2018 Season